Not every person who takes up snooker wants or has the natural ability to turn professional.

-Players must be motivated and that comes from within, not from a routine.
-However, I have 78 critical routines that I have developed and if players succeed in completing these then they will be great players – none have so far!
+Players must be motivated, and that comes from within, not from a routine.
+However, I have 78 critical routines that I have developed and if players complete these, then they will be great players – none have so far!

 10) Is there any players you coach, who you think have a real chance of going far in game?
 Don’t name names if you don’t have to, but is there much talent coming through in your area/s?

 I had one junior a few years ago who could have been a top 5 pro player, but his parents ruined that for him!
 I am in a very small club so in that respect, I have a disproportionately high level of success and have coached 2 world ranked players.

 People often look at the big clubs and believe the coaching is better there because they turn out the odd pro player.
 However, if you can get some success when you don’t have the huge resource of a big club then you’re doing something right!